What is a Valve Positioner?

 - Input signal: 4–20 mA electrical signal

-- Best for: Modern process plants with electronic control systems
+- Best for: Modern process plants utilizing centralized electronic control systems.

-- Aira Euro manufactures: Electro-Pneumatic Rotary Valve Positioner and Electro-Pneumatic Linear Valve Positioner — widely used across Indian industries.
+- Note: Aira Euro Automation manufactures widely used Electro-Pneumatic Rotary Valve Positioners and Electro-Pneumatic Linear Valve Positioners across Indian industries.

 3. Smart / Digital Positioner (HART, Fieldbus)

-- Input signal: 4–20 mA + digital communication (HART, PROFIBUS, FOUNDATION Fieldbus)
+- Input signal: 4–20 mA combined with digital communication (HART, PROFIBUS, FOUNDATION Fieldbus)

-- Best for: Advanced automation, Industry 4.0 plants
+- Best for: Advanced automation and Industry 4.0 plants.

-- Aira Euro: Smart Pneumatic Rotary Valve Positioner supports HART protocol with real-time diagnostics.
+- Note: Aira’s Smart Pneumatic Rotary Valve Positioner supports the HART protocol with real-time process diagnostics.

 4. Rotary Positioner

-- Used with: Quarter-turn valves —Ball Valve, Butterfly Valve, plug valves
+- Used with: Quarter-turn valves (Ball Valves, Butterfly Valves, Plug Valves).

 5. Linear Positioner